jsx-eslint/eslint-plugin-react/docs/rules/react-in-jsx-scope.md

 If you are not using JSX, or if you are setting `React` as a global variable.

-If you are using the [new JSX transform from React 17](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#removing-unused-react-imports), you should disable this rule by extending [`react/jsx-runtime`](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/index.js#L163-L176) in your eslint config.
+If you are using the [new JSX transform from React 17](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#removing-unused-react-imports), you should disable this rule by extending [`react/jsx-runtime`](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/index.js#L163-L176) in your eslint config (add `"plugin:react/jsx-runtime"` to `"extends"`).